 And then, as always, LIFE happened and it shook us up and reminded us that we are not in charge.
 Again, I was forced to recall the first sentence of Scott Peck’s timeless book, The Road Less Traveled.
 LIFE IS DIFFICULT.
 Yes, it’s beautiful too, blahblahblah.
 But the basic premise of this book is that life is inarguably difficult and as soon as we acknowledge and accept that fact, the difficult parts will become easier to manage.
 It’s a simple concept, one that leads me to enthusiastically nod in agreement and simultaneously think, “FUCK YOU, Scott”.

 And now here we are.
-I’m feeling better, rolling with LIFE a little better again.
+I’m trying hard to roll with the tide.
 I admit I freaked a little during the first week of school because I sent Boy back into the world in a very solid place and he came back to me a WRECK.
 Oh God, no. Not again.
 I don’t want that for him and I don’t have the reserves to deal with it.
 But it appears he was merely readjusting, getting used to being back in school mode, and now, 6 weeks in, I think he’s pretty fine.
 I always forget how slow he is to adjust.
 He might never be a kid who loves school, but he’s pretty fine for now, occasional bumps in the road – bumps I’m most certainly keeping an eye on – and all.
 Girl is thoroughly enjoying being back at school.
 We visited her at the end of September, she’s doing great.
 So great, in fact, she very assertively informed me – during one of my episodes of mouthing off about her college’s administration – that she chose to go to school in Massachusetts for a reason.
 I guess the reason is me?
 Is that what she’s saying?
 Ouch!
 And God love her, so precious.
 I’m trying to learn the rules and tighten up my boundaries and shut up.
 I really am.
 Husband and I marked our 20th wedding anniversary while we were up north too.
 Just so you know, the first 50 years of marriage is the hardest.
 We celebrated with a delicious dinner by the sea and we really needed it.
 “Here’s to 31 more!” was our toast to one another, me with my glass of wine, him with his glass of iced tea.
 Unfortunately, my Dad will have another spinal surgery in early November, and although that sucks so bad, we’re hopeful it will be successful and will provide much needed relief for more than 6 freaking months this time.
 Oh, and my job?
 I’m working part time for a campus public safety consulting group.
-It’s a great fit for me so far and I’m home when Boy is home.
+It’s a good fit for me so far, I think, and I’m home when Boy is home.
 It’s certainly an adjustment after all these years of stayathomemothering, a different use of my brain and mental energy for sure, and I’m enjoying it.
 I took a photo of my first paycheck.
 All in all, I feel really lucky to have been given the opportunity, even while I’m still trying to figure out how to fit in *ALL THE THINGS*, which of course is an improbability because I couldn’t do it before I started working again.
 I have no idea what I did all day while I was home all those years, but I know it took me all day to do it and I STILL couldn’t get it done.
 Just like the rest of you, I’ll fool myself into thinking it can be done and I’ll crucify myself when I fail and then I’ll regroup, prioritize and get my shit back together.
 Amen.

 Until next time….no idea when that will be, but it will BE…I promise…